-Once you've spent the required amount, the reward will be loaded into your account (you don't have to wait for the end of the year to receive it) and is valid for 24 months for both the free and the paid card—this is a standout feature of the free Reward card over the free BA Amex whose companion voucher expires within just one year.
+Once you've spent the required amount, the reward will be loaded into your account—you don't have to wait for the end of the year to receive it.
+Virgin Atlantic Rewards are valid for 24 months on both cards—this is a standout feature of the free Reward card over the free BA Amex whose companion voucher expires within just one year.

 There are a number of ways in which to redeem your Virgin Atlantic Reward, and the options available to you will depend upon your Flying Club membership tier (Red, Silver or Gold) when you decide to spend the reward—even if you were a lower tier when the reward was earned.

-Note: Only Gold tier members can use the Companion Voucher on an Upper Class flight; Red and Silver members are restricted to using the 2-4-1 voucher on Economy and Premium classes.
-Also, the Premium Upgrade reward can be used on one round-trip flight or used to upgrade two one-way flights.
+Note: the Upgrade Voucher reward can be used on one round-trip flight or used to upgrade two one-way flights.

 What is the Value of a Flying Club Mile?

 We have assumed an average value of £0.01 per Flying Club mile for the calculations in this review.
 The actual value you achieve will depend on how you redeem your miles—like all airline cards, the rewards rate is quite variable depending on how you spend your Flying Club miles.
 After analyzing flight data on some popular routes out of the UK, we found that redeeming your miles on economy seats is a poor use of miles and the best use of miles is redeeming them for Upper Class flights or upgrading from Premium Economy to Upper Class, as you can see in the following table.